HavocsCall/smalltime/README.md

 - Italian (thanks @bertolinimarco!)
 - Polish (thanks @Lioheart!)

+I added the medium step translation with google translate, please let me know if they are incorrect.

 I'm happy to accept and implement more translations!

 ### Need Help?

-If something's not working right, or you've got other questions or comments, feel free to hit me up on the [Discord](https://discord.gg/foundryvtt) (@unsoluble#5084), or file a [ticket](https://github.com/unsoluble/smalltime/issues).
+If something's not working right, or you've got other questions or comments, feel free to hit me up on the [Discord](https://discord.gg/foundryvtt) (@havocscall), or file a [ticket](https://github.com/HavocsCall/smalltime/issues).